 If you kept the first and last name, in reality, there may be many people with the same name, but there could also be just one Mr. Foo Bar in the whole world.

 The data can be valuable to you, even without personal data.
 You really don't need to delete everything - just enough to make sure that the remaining data can never lead to the identification of a person.
 In our data example, we may just want to keep all the questions and remove everything else.
 But wait!
 What's that?
-Mr. Foo Bar left his e-mail in the question field!
+Mr. Foo Bar left his phone number in the question field!
 It should be removed.

 So either we delete the record completely or anonymize it.
 An example of anonymizing the data could be like the following: